 - 3 large eggs lightly beaten

-- OR 1/2 tsp vanilla and 1/4 tsp liquid stevia extract
+- OR ½ teaspoon vanilla and ¼ teaspoon liquid stevia extract

 Irish Cream Glaze:

-- 3 tbsp Irish Cream liqueur or Sugar-Free Irish Cream
+- 3 tablespoon Irish Cream liqueur or Sugar-Free Irish Cream

 - Preheat oven to 325F and grease a donut tin.